Configure a Nickname¶

-If you are gonna host a game you don't need to scan content or to build databases.
-The only thing you need to do is to configure your network parameters and "Start Hosting" from the netplay menu.
-After doing that just load the content you want to netplay and wait for players.
+If you are going to host a game, simply configure your network parameters and "Start Hosting" from the netplay menu.
+After doing that, load the content you want to netplay and wait for players to connect.

 Check your lobby¶

-If your router doesn't support UPnP or you can't forward your ports or you are uncertain, enable the Use Relay Server option.
-This routes both sides of the connection through our man-in-the-middle server.
+If your router doesn't support UPnP, you can't forward your ports, or you are just uncertain how, enable the Use Relay Server option.
+This routes both sides of the connection through one of the public proxy servers.

-If you want to run a private game you can setup a Server Password to prevent random people from connecting.
-Alternatively you can disable the Publicly Announce Netplay option.
+If you want to run a private game, set up a Server Password to prevent random people from connecting.
+Alternatively, you can disable the Publicly Announce Netplay option.
 The clients will need to enter your IP address or hostname directly.